 Our highly-experienced, well-respected lawyer team have mainly worked in Top 100 law firms and can advise on all areas of commercial law.
 You won’t need to spend time searching for a specialist in a particular field, as we can direct you to our resident legal expert in no time.
 Our clients tell us that this peace of mind is priceless, especially if they are early-stage or seed businesses, who need advice across a range of business law areas.

-We offer three different packages for paying for your legal advice and the most popular one, Enterprise Plan, provides an hour’s advice every month for a year for a modest fixed monthly payment but, more importantly, gives you access to very experienced business lawyers at rates as low as £125 per hour.
+We offer three different packages for paying for your legal advice and the most popular one, Enterprise Plan, provides an hour’s advice every month for a year for a modest fixed monthly payment but, more importantly, gives you access to very experienced business lawyers at competitive rates.
 This legal as a service subscription means you’re spreading the cost of your legal advice.
 Once you’re onboarded as a client, you can access the support you need immediately.

 As we enter our sixth year of operation, our CEO Toby Harper is in no doubt about the reasons for our growth and ongoing success: “What we’ve found is that our clients are happy, our staff are more productive, our overheads are kept low but profitability remains buoyant and it’s all thanks to our innovative legal as a service business model, that’s positioning legal services at the forefront of the subscription economy.”